 The start of any boxing training should include an adequate warm-up that gets the blood pumping and your muscles primed for a workout:

 Jog in Place (1 minute)

-- Find a place with adequate room and either jog in place or around your workout space for one minute
+Find a place with ample room to jog in place or around your workout space for one minute

 Shadowboxing (1 minute)